NAPWebProductionEditTeam/MagTool2/docs/dev/installation/index.md

 ### Watching For File Changes

 You can also make grunt watch for file changes.
 To do so, run `grunt watch`.
-The watch task will start the server as well, so there is no need to open another cli window and run `grunt serve`.
+This will automatically run the server as well, so there is no need to open another cli window and run `grunt serve`.

 ## Specifying Environment